PostgREST/postgrest/docs/api/reading.md

 Prefer: count=none
 ```

-So the PostgREST response will be something like:
+With count suppressed the PostgREST response will look like:

 ```
 Range-Unit: items